The Glass Guru logo

 Pros

-The franchisor cannot materially change the training program (an unusual stance; ~89% of peers reserve that right) - provides stability and predictability in onboarding and ongoing support.
+The franchisor cannot materially change the training program (an unusual absence - ~88.8% of peers can), which preserves stable, predictable training and onboarding for operators.

 Cons